marcus-grant/infra/collections/dev/roles/pip/README.md

 # Ansible Collection Role - marcus_grant.dev.pip

-A role that installs, configures and manages pip, pipx, poetry packages.
+A role that installs, configures and manages pip packages (at system level).
 It does so in conjunction with pyenv as well on all their python versions.

 ## Requirements